awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 Use lowercase for all parameter values; otherwise, you get an error when Amazon EC2 uses the JSON file to launch the EC2 Fleet\.

 **AllocationStrategy \(for SpotOptions\)**
 \(Optional\) Indicates how to allocate the Spot Instance target capacity across the Spot Instance pools specified by the EC2 Fleet\.
-Valid values are `lowestPrice` and `diversified`\.
-The default is `lowestPrice`\.
+Valid values are `lowest-price` and `diversified`\.
+The default is `lowest-price`\.
 Specify the allocation strategy that meets your needs\.
 For more information, see [Allocation Strategies for Spot Instances](ec2-fleet-configuration-strategies.md#ec2-fleet-allocation-strategy)\.

 **InstanceInterruptionBehavior**
 \(Optional\) The behavior when a Spot Instance is interrupted\.
 Valid values are `hibernate`, `stop`, and `terminate`\.
 By default, the Spot service terminates Spot Instances when they are interrupted\.
 If the fleet type is `maintain`, you can specify that the Spot service hibernates or stops Spot Instances when they are interrupted\.

 **InstancePoolsToUseCount**
 The number of Spot pools across which to allocate your target Spot capacity\.
-Valid only when Spot **AllocationStrategy** is set to `lowestPrice`\.
+Valid only when Spot **AllocationStrategy** is set to `lowest-price`\.
 EC2 Fleet selects the cheapest Spot pools and evenly allocates your target Spot capacity across the number of Spot pools that you specify\.

 **SingleInstanceType**
 Indicates that the fleet uses a single instance type to launch all Spot Instances in the fleet\.